replicatedhq/replicated-docs/docs/reference/custom-resource-preflight.md

   analyzers: []
 ```

+## Global Fields

+Global fields, also known as shared properties, are fields that are supported on all collectors or all analyzers.
+The following sections list the global fields for collectors and analyzers respectively.

+Additionally, each collector and analyzer has its own fields.
+For more information about collector- and analyzer-specific fields, see the [Troubleshoot documentation](https://troubleshoot.sh/docs/).

 ### Collector Global Fields

 The following fields are supported on all optional collectors for preflights and support bundles.
 For a list of collectors, see [All Collectors](https://troubleshoot.sh/docs/collect/all/) in the Troubleshoot documentation.